Lance Corporal James Harold Sharman

 ATTESTATION

 James was married labourer, eager to do his bit.
 He travelled to Brisbane on 7th March 1916 to complete his application which showed his next of kin as his wife, Rhoda, of Murwillumbah.
+He then signed a declaration confirming he had answered the questions correctly and was willing to voluntarily agree to service in the Military Forces of the Commonwealth of Australia.
 James completed the part of the attestation which states how much of his pay is allotted to his wife and he chose 3/5th

 TRAINING AT RIFLE RANGE CAMP, ENOGGERA